Summary

 - other life-limiting illnesses.

-Who delivers end of life and palliative care?
+Providers of end of life and palliative care

 End of life care is delivered by a wide range of providers.
 Many people who work in health, human services or community agencies can help provide end of life care, such as: